LokimuKH19/SymPhONIC/README.md

 - `docs/` — design notes, MVP roadmap, and evaluation metrics.

 ## License & contribution
 I used GNU 3.0, temporarily.
-Maybe changed in the future.
+May change in the future.

 > SymPhONIC — where symmetry, physics and neural computation resonate in unison.